 By Sean Porter, RA | Loveless Porter Architects

-When it comes to distilleries and breweries, the equation is not as simple as build it and they will come.
+When it comes to craft distilleries and breweries, the equation is not as simple as “build it and they will come.”
 These spaces must simultaneously function as a production facility, warehouse, retail shop and gathering place.
 To successfully pull off this balancing act requires thoughtful planning and design from the start.

-I start with a focus on maintaining the public connection with production, such as featuring large windows that enable visitors to see the equipment and feel engaged in the process.
-Most people don’t know what goes into it—the combination of science, art and passion.
-So to be able to see behind the scenes, the amount of equipment that is required, to watch the ingredients transform, sparks interest and the connection is formed.
+For each brewery and distillery architectural client, I start with a focus on maintaining the public connection with production, such as featuring large windows that enable visitors to see the equipment and feel engaged in the process.
+Most people don’t know what goes into distilling and brewing — the combination of science, art and passion.
+Letting customers see behind the scenes, the amount of equipment that is required, to watch the ingredients transform, sparks interest and the connection is formed.

-Of course, beyond creating that connected experience, there are a number of complex building codes and unique industry considerations I advise my clients to keep in mind:
+Beyond creating that connected experience during the design phase, there are a number of complex building codes and unique industry considerations I advise my clients to keep in mind:

 - Understand maximum allowable quantities of hazardous materials, and what could flag a distillery as a hazardous occupancy.